 Advanced biofuels from waste and residues: the key to achieving ambitious and sustainable transport decarbonisation with RED II

-- Paula Abreu Marques, Head of Unit for Renewables and CCS Policy at DG Energy
+- Paula Abreu Marques, Head of Unit for Renewables and CCS Policy at DG Energy (European Commission)

 The reduction of emissions in road transport, shipping and aviation is a strong focus of the Paris Climate Agreement and the EU 2030 Climate and Energy Framework.
 A range of alternative fuel solutions are needed to decarbonise the transport sector between 2020 and 2030 in ways that are also technology neutral and market-driven.

 The current proposal on the revision of the Renewable Energy Directive includes the use of high-quality advanced biofuels which meet strict sustainability criteria and reduce lifecycle emissions significantly.
 However, it would be necessary to ensure that the definition of advanced biofuels that the Commission has put forward includes all innovative and sustainable biofuels processed from wastes and residues.